Youth Court

 • Events at school

-• Problems concerning where you live
+• Problems concerning where they live

-• Your health
+• Their health

 Contact Us

 The Youth Court and its laws differ considerably to laws pertaining to adults.
-Employing solicitors that understand these differences and have experience of the Youth court help you to achieve the fairest outcome.
+Employing specialist youth solicitors that understand these differences and have experience of the Youth court help you to achieve the fairest outcome.
 Our team of advocates and support staff have a wealth of experience in this specialist area.

 Lawtons Solicitors knows the impact a criminal record can have on a youth and the damaging consequences.
 First and foremost our objective is to prevent the youth from being charged with a criminal offence.
+Read more about the impact of youth convictions here.

 For more information about the Youth Court, or advice on an individual case, please call us on 0333 577 0522 or email web@lawtonslaw.co.uk.